 Non-Amish Vendors on DutchCrafters

 At DutchCrafters, we work with the largest collection of Amish and conservative Mennonite woodshops online–over 150 of them.
-And most of these woodshops are family owned and operated!
-We have just a couple vendors with no Amish affiliation: Precedent and Polywood.
-These have been selected because they offer designs not found in our Amish shops, while meeting our high standards for American made quality craftsmanship.
+And most of these woodshops are family-owned and operated!
+We have just a couple of vendors with no Amish affiliation: Precedent and Polywood.
+These have been selected because they offer designs not found in our Amish shops while meeting our high standards for American-made quality craftsmanship.

 So, What is the Truth Behind Amish Furniture?

 In summary, it may not be what you expect.
 If you want nothing but handsaws and wooden mallets, we don’t know where you can find that anymore.
 But there are still hundreds of genuine Amish woodworkers carrying on a family tradition and creating furniture with passion, care, and commitment.
 We assure you that we do what we can to promote our products with honesty and transparency.
 At DutchCrafters, we feel blessed to bring you authentic Amish furniture that you will treasure and appreciate for many years!
 Please look around dutchcrafters.com and see for yourself.